 Our next journal entry moves the dividends payable liability to the shareholder’s respective current accounts.
 Each current account would be credited separately (as we have for Kevin), but we have grouped the other shareholders under “other” for simplicity.

 |Shareholder Current Accounts – Other||$85,000|

 And the last entry for dividends is the payment transaction.
-This is a debit to current accounts and a credit to bank.
-Remember the dividend could also be in the form of more shares and so the credit would be to issued share capital rather than bank.
+This is a debit to current accounts and a credit to the bank.
+Remember, the dividend could also be in the form of more shares, and so the credit would be to issued share capital rather than the bank.
 You will also notice that the declaration and payment are generally not on the same date.

 Salary and Commissions Earned